pygame/pygame/README.txt

 1.3 Notes for Windows users
 ---------------------------
-Bulding Pygame2 from its source code is only supported in combination with the MinGW compiler suite at the moment.
+Bulding Pygame2 from its source code is supported in combination with the MinGW compiler suite or Microsoft Visual C++.

-TODO
+Please take a look at the doc/BuildMingGW.txt and doc/BuildVC.txt documents for more details about how to configure and install Pygame2 on your Windows platform.

 1.4 Notes for Mac OS users
 --------------------------